 From the above comparison chart, you can understand it is better to use dnf instead of yum.

-Besides the many differences in features, there are some key features problem that is solved by dnf and made it smarter than yum.
+Besides the many differences in features, some key problems are solved by dnf and make it smarter than yum.
 Here I have shown the key feature distinction below:

 A. API